Skip to content

 Starting, Stopping, and Updating

-The H-UI application is managed as a native Linux service, while the proxy is managed via Docker Compose.
+The H-UI application is managed using systemctl, while the Nginx proxy is managed via Docker Compose.

 H-UI Service Management:

-• Start the proxy containers: docker compose up -d (executed from /root/nginx)
+• Start/Update: docker compose up -d (Run from /root/nginx)

-• Stop the proxy containers: docker compose down (executed from /root/nginx)
+• Stop: docker compose down (Run from /root/nginx)

 question_mark